 Melbourne

-Melbourne is a city made for exploring on foot.
+Melbourne is a city perfect for exploring by foot.
 Weave your way through historic laneways stopping for coffee breaks as you do.
 Turn a corner to be faced with eclectic street art.
 Amble along the Yarra and watch locals sculling the river.

 Discover more about Melbourne in our Melbourne Travel Guide.